Our Methodology

 4. How We Calculate Future Equity

-What V1 equity calculation does not include:
+What this equity calculation does not include:

-What V1 equity calculation does not include:
+What this equity calculation does not include:

 - Mortgage repayments made over the projection period